Back to articles

 How to Move to Another State With No Money: A Realistic Guide (2026)

-How to move to another state with no money: is it actually possible?
+How to move to another state with no money: mission impossible?

-One important thing to settle upfront: the difference between a "want to move" and a "need to move" situation matters a lot here.
-Financial experts consistently point out that moving without savings creates serious long-term risk.
-If your move is optional, the smartest financial advice is to wait 3-6 months and save first.
-If your move is not optional, the strategies below are how you do it without wrecking yourself.
+If your move is optional, the smartest choice you can do is to wait 3-6 months and save first.
+If your move is not optional, the strategies below are how you do it with no hurt to your wallet.

 Before you can work around the cost, you need to know what it is.
 Moving costs depend heavily on distance, how much stuff you have, and the method you use.